johanvanhelden/dockerhero/readme.md

 Create a new file in `./crons/` called `crons`.
 In this file, define all the cron lines you want.
 For an example, see the `./crons/crons.sample` file.

-## Mailhog
+## Mailpit

 All outgoing mail is caught by default.
 You do not need to configure anything.
-To view the e-mail that has been send, visit the [Mailhog GUI](http://localhost:8025)
+To view the e-mail that has been send, visit the [Mailpit GUI](http://localhost:8025)

-For some reason, this autocatching does not work properly with Laravel artisan commands (like queue workers).
-In order to make it work, you can set the .env settings like so:
+If, for some reason, this auto catching does not work properly, you can set the `.env` settings for a Laravel project like so:

 ```
-MAIL_DRIVER=smtp
+MAIL_MAILER=smtp
 MAIL_HOST=dockerhero_mail
 MAIL_PORT=1025
 MAIL_USERNAME=null